umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   dbname = vmanager
   query = SELECT quota FROM mailbox WHERE username='%s'

-Create a sender check configuration file called mysql_sender_check.cf so after smtp authentication senders can not use our mail server as open relay.
+Create a sender check configuration file called /etc/postfix/mysql_sender_check.cf so after smtp authentication senders can not use our mail server as open relay.

 **File:** /etc/postfix/mysql_sender_check.cf